OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/scientific_objects/uri_generation/uri_generation.md

 The following insertion will result to error
 - os with URI `test:id/scientific_object/os1` inside `test:set/scientific-objects` (this URI already exist into the global graph)

+**Name** : OS name is not unique inside global graph.
+- Two OS with same name which are inserted within two experiment, can have the same name into the global OS graph
+- Two OS inserted into the global graph, can have the same name

 ## Implementation